mddazure/azure-vwan-microhack/README.md

 :question: Where do the routes for Spoke 1 and Spoke 2 (172.16.(1)(2).0/24) and the Branch (10.0.(1)(2).0/24) point?

-:question: What is their AS path and how this compare to what you saw on the West Europe hub?
+:question: What is their AS path and how does this compare to what you saw on the West Europe hub?

 :point_right: Association and Propagation